reportportal/docs/src/md/src/UserGuide/Integration with Bug Tracking Systems.md

 **Edit JIRA properties**

-The settings of JIRA connection could be updated.
+The settings of JIRA connection can be updated.
 To do that,

 1. Click 'Edit' icon.
 The JIRA properties will become editable.